-Holland’s sweetest spring arrived in 1945 after Canadian troops, assisted by U.S., Polish and French forces, liberated the Netherlands on May 5.
+Holland’s sweetest spring arrived in 1945 after Canadian troops, assisted by American, Polish and French forces, liberated the Netherlands from Nazi Germany on May 5.
 Sadly, it was not before 18,000+ Dutch civilians starved to death during the 1944 Hongerwinter (Hunger Winter), when Amsterdam and other cities were cut off from food supplies.

 After the German surrender, Dutch citizens wrote “Thank You Canada!” on their rooftops.
 As Canadian troops distributed food, they became saviors as well as liberators.
 To show their gratitude, Dutchies sent thousands of tulips to Ottawa after the war.
-The Dutch Royal Family followed suit in 1945, when Princess Juliana presented Ottawa with 100,000 tulip bulbs to thank Canada for its role in the Second World War.
+The Dutch royal family followed suit in 1945, when Princess Juliana presented Ottawa with 100,000 tulip bulbs to thank Canada for its role in the Second World War.
 The tradition continues with an annual gift of 20,000 bulbs that flower during the 18-day Canadian Tulip Festival, held in Ottawa every May since 1953.

-Finally, neither culture takes itself too seriously, as evidenced by noon yoga on Parliament Hill on Wednesdays in Ottawa and crazy street parties throughout the year in Amsterdam.
+Finally, neither culture takes itself too seriously, as evidenced by noon yoga on Parliament Hill on Wednesdays in Ottawa and hangover-inducing street parties throughout the year in Amsterdam.